LafeLabs/PostCapitalistIndustry/Measures.md

 5. specific component value units, examples
 6. build an LRC meter with the trash wizard stick--this should have a gui that lives in the browser of a smart phone, talking to the pi zero, which talks to the coil drive board, which measures voltages

+ need to build a van der graaf generator using the Motor and a mechanical electrometer to do E field measurements of space around the

+also an electrostatic motor with pop bottles!
+All pop bottle technology!

 figures:

 1. images of components
 2. schematics of experiments
 3. graphs from experiments with explanations of units
 4. photos of experiments

+### magnetic units

+Magnetic units are explored using wires, magnets, various household items, and smart phones to measure the field.
+Go out and measure power lines, compute current, measure AC magnetic fields.

 ### springs